Mohammad-Talaat7/Learning/Courses/GPUs Programming/Introduction to Concurrent Programming with GPUs.md

 ## Concurrent Programming Patterns
 Many of the solutions fit into these five patterns:
 ### Divide and Conquer
-- the main idea about Divide and Conquer Pattern is to split the large dataset to smaller and smaller datasets each of them running through a thread and each thread return a response then taking in account all responses we got we may answer the main question
+- the main idea about Divide and Conquer Pattern is to split the large dataset or large process to smaller ones each of them running through a thread and each thread return a response then taking in account all responses we got we may answer the main question
--
+- Used in Sorting and Searching Algorithms
+- If recursion is not allowed or really inefficient which is the case in CUDA then this shouldn’t been used frequently
 ### Map-Reduce
 ### Repository
 ### Pipelines / Workflows